CodeForPhilly/prevention-point/README.md

 * `script/setup` — Run after `script/server` to initialize local database with seed data
 * `script/update` — Run after changing code or switching branches to refresh server

+## Merges

+Once your branch is ready to be merged, request merge approval from two other users.
+After approvals are received, proceed to merge the branch.

 Other tools
 ## Links
 [Wiki](https://github.com/CodeForPhilly/prevention-point/wiki)